Bradford, Vermont 05033

 - Alexander's - a wonderful restaurant in the old Mill building, Lebanese offerings, great deserts!

 Belly full and shopping finished?
 Bradford offers many places to visit and things to do both downtown and in the surrounding area.

-At the foot of Wait's River Falls, Boch Park is popular for taking pictures.
+At the foot of Wait's River Falls (just south of us), Boch Park is popular for taking pictures.
 In the summertime, you can hear local music groups play at the Gazebo in Denny Park at the north end of downtown.
 A block further north along Rte 5 behind the old Bradford Academy (now the municipal offices and locally known as the "BA"), you can find Memorial Field and Bugbee Landing, great places for a stroll along the Waits River or access to launching small boats on the river itself.
-The Bradford Golf Club's entrance is behind the BA as well.
+The entrance to the Bradford Golf Club is behind the BA as well.
 Elizabeth's Park has an absolutely wonderful playground including a grand wooden castle.
 You can find it about a half mile up North Main then left for a half mile on Fairgrounds Road.

 Out of the center of town is the Bradford Town Forest just up Goshen Road, with several hiking trails.
 West on Route 25 to Wright’s Mountain Road takes one to the Wrights Mountain / Devils Den conservation area, with many miles of maintained hiking trails, including caves and mountain-

 Located at the junction of the Waits and Connecticut Rivers, Bradford was first settled in 1765.
 It was chartered by the state of Vermont in 1788.
 Originally called Mooretown, the Vermont General Assembly later changed the town's name to Bradford in honor of Governor William Bradford of the Massachusetts Bay colony when Vermont became the 14th state of the United States in 1791.

 Bradford was the home of James Wilson, first globe-